rocketlend/protocol/README.md

 ### Lender Actions

-Lenders can use the Rocketlend contract to:
+Lenders can use the Rocket Lend contract to:

 - Register as a lender in the protocol by claiming a new identifier
 - Transfer control (ownership of funds) of their lender identifier to a new